 In 1128 a small group of Cistercian monks arrived from France and founded the first monastery of this reforming religious order in England.
 Thus the Abbey of the Blessed Mary of Waverley became the springboard for Cistercian settlement in Britain.
 Renowned for the quality of their architecture the Cistercians built some of the finest abbeys in the country, among them Tintern, Rievaulx, and Fountains Abbey.

-With the Dissolution of the Monastries in 1536 much of the abbey was dismantled for building stone and today very little remains to be seen.
+With the Dissolution of the Monasteries in 1536 much of Waverley Abbey was dismantled for building stone and today very little remains to be seen.

 The fact that the distance from this point to Whitmoor Barrow is precisely 14 Druid Miles appears coincidental.